csbg/SplineOmics/README.md

 1.  **Data**: A data matrix where each row is a feature (e.g., protein, metabolite, etc.) and each column is a sample taken at a specific time.
+The data must have no NA values and should have normally distributed features.

 2.  **Meta**: A table with metadata on the columns/samples of the data matrix (e.g., batch, time point, etc.)

-3.  **Annotation**: A table with identifiers on the rows/features of the data matrix (e.g., gene and protein name).
+3.  **Annotation** (optional): A table with identifiers on the rows/features of the data matrix (e.g., gene and protein name).

 ### Capabilities